mlaskowski7/JokeTeller/README.md

 #Joke Teller
-I used Speech API, Joke API
+I used text-to-speech API, Joke API
 The gif is from giphy.com